lynkeib/WebProjects/AB Testing for Udacity Course/README.md

 Therefore, the number of pageviews is 4,741,212.
 But in terms of practical view, if this experiment needs 4,741,212 pageviews, which means 4,741,212 / 40,000 = 119 days, it is too long for doing an experiment, therefore after this step, we will not use Retention as one of our Evaluation metrics.

-So the total pageviews wo are going to need is 685,325.
+So the total pageviews we are going to need are 685,325.

 ## 2.2 Choosing Duration vs. Exposure